schotts-fired/sdtd/README.md

 ## Probabilistic Matrix Factorization

-Part of my Bachelor thesis involved reproducing the experiments from the paper
+Part of my Bachelor thesis involved reproducing the experiments from this publication:

 > I. Valera and Z. Ghahramani,
 > "Automatic Discovery of the Statistical Types of Variables in a Dataset",
 > 34th International Conference on Machine Learning (ICML 2017).
 Sydney (Australia), 2017.

 The code for this is located in the `sdtd.gibbs` module.
-For continuous data types, the experiments can be run as follows:
+The experiments for the different synthetic datasets can be run with the following commands:

 ### Real-valued data